git pre-commit Hooks for Python

 Because I use single quotes for strings unless forced to do otherwise, I

-added skip-string-normalization = true
+added skip-string-normalization = true to the standard black configuration.

-installed, I updated $PROJ/.pre-commit-config.yaml
+With black installed, I updated $PROJ/.pre-commit-config.yaml so that black's

 pre-commit hook would be run: